CDCgov/stimulant_opioid_algorithm_medical_codes_R/README.md

 <ins>Related repositories:</ins>

-The stimulant algorithm is the third iteration of two previously developed substance-use-related algorithms.
+The stimulant algorithm is the third in a series of related substance-use-related algorithms.
 For your reference, these algorithms can be found in the following repositories.

   * [ ] Algorithm to detect opioid use, selected mental health issues, and substance use disorders in medical codes:
     * https://github.com/CDCgov/Opioid_SUD_MHI_MedCodes